-If you believe your employer has treated you unlawfully, we can review your situation, explain your rights under Oregon and federal law, and help you decide what to do next.
+If you believe your employer treated you unlawfully, we can review what happened, explain your rights under Oregon and federal employment law, and help you decide what to do next.

 Contact Us About Your Employment Case